donghoney0416/DeFTAN-AA/README.md

 ```
 pip install -r requirements.txt
 ```
-You can utilize any training tool (ex: ESPnet)
+The model code is available in $DeFTAN_AA.py$.
+You can use this code for training.
+The training can be done using any training tool (e.g., ESPNet), and other parameters are provided in the paper.

 ## Citation
 If you use DeFTAN-AA, please consider citing: